EthanWarrick/nvim_config/README.md

 * Next time you start Neovim all plugins will be downloaded automatically.
 After this process is done `nvim-treesitter` will install language parsers for treesitter.
 And, `mason.nvim` will download packages listed in the configuration.
 Use the command `:Mason` to check the download process of language servers.

 > If you are replacing an existing neovim config, you may need to delete the contents of `~/.local/share/nvim` and `~/.local/state/nvim`.
 Do this if you are receiving numerous errors immediately after installation.
-This file may contain unwanted runtime files from your previous config.
+These directories may contain unwanted runtime files from your previous config.

+## Customization
+Customize this configuration by adding and removing files.
+A single file is associated with a single plugin concept or grouping.
+This often means a single file consists of a plugin and its dependencies.
+This can also mean a file consists of all relevant plugins for a specific programming language (LSPs, highlighting, etc).

+If a file installing a Mason package is removed, that package must also be uninstalled via Mason.
+This can be done from within the Mason menu accessed via `:Mason`.

 ## Keybindings
 [See here.](docs/keymaps.md)